Woodstock Road Detailed Information

 Branch forming the boundary with Carroll County.
 There are no facilities in this non-fee area.
 There is a large parking lot with two picnic tables.
 Avoid parking in front of the wooden railings designed for horses.
 There is a restaurant across from the parking lot.

+Begin birding in the parking lot by scanning the fringe of trees along the river.
+Cautiously cross the active double railroad tracks to the high river bank for mid-level looks into the trees.
 A short section of river beneath the highway bridge can be reached by descending a steep gully to the river, but travel is soon blocked upstream and downstream by steep banks descending to the water.

 Upstream – Return to the parking lot.
 In the morning, the sun will be at your back travelling upstream.
 Initially, walk along the railroad tracks.
 Take advantage of the open sky to watch for raptors and vultures.